 Questions a healthcare professional may ask before diagnosing AFib include:

 - Does your chest hurt?

-- Do you have diabetes, high blood pressure, thyroid problems, or heart or lung disease?
-Do any family members have these disorders?
+- Do you have high blood pressure, diabetes, a thyroid condition, heart disease, or lung disease?
+Do any of your family members have these conditions?

-- Do any of your family members have atrial fibrillation?
+- Do any of your family members have AFib?

 - Do you smoke, drink alcohol, or use drugs or caffeine?